TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 ### Reference Tab
 {: .no_toc }

-- **Initial low-pass filter**: You can now set the low pass filter slightly above the resolution given by the iteration you reached in the 3DClass with 1 class.
-In that case we were at 21 Å, so let's set it to **25 Å**.
+- **Initial low-pass filter**: You can now set the low-pass filter slightly above the resolution given by the iteration you reached in the 3DClass with 1 class.
+In that case, we were at 21 Å, so let's set it to **25 Å**.

-### Optimization Tab
+### Optimisation Tab
 {: .no_toc }

 - **Number of classes**: This now depends on the heterogeneity you expect and the number of particles you have.
 Start maybe with 6 classes, but this parameter should be changed and tested.
 - **T parameter**: This is a parameter that you will have to play with.
-Usually launching multiple jobs with different T values is smart (e.g 0.5, 1, 2 and 4).
+Usually, launching multiple jobs with different T values is smart (e.g 0.5, 1, 2 and 4).

 <a href="/imgs/29_class1.png" data-lightbox="image-gallery">
   <img src="/imgs/29_class1.png" alt="Processing Workflow" style="width:60%;">